dotnet/csharplang/proposals/lambda-improvements.md

 ```

 ### Implicit conversions
-A consequence of inferring a natural type is that lambda expressions and method groups with natural type are implicitly convertible to `System.MulticastDelegate` and to base classes and interfaces implemented by `System.MulticastDelegate` (including `System.Delegate`, `System.Object` and `System.ICloneable`).
+A consequence of inferring a natural type is that lambda expressions and method groups with natural type are implicitly convertible to `System.MulticastDelegate` and to base classes and interfaces implemented by `System.MulticastDelegate` (including `System.Delegate`, `System.Object`, and `System.ICloneable`).

-If a natural type cannot be inferred, there is no implicit conversion to `System.Delegate` or base classes or interfaces.
+If a natural type cannot be inferred, there is no implicit conversion to `System.MulticastDelegate` or base classes or interfaces.
 ```csharp
 Delegate d1 = 1.GetHashCode; // ok
 Delegate d2 = 2.ToString;    // error: cannot convert to 'System.Delegate'; multiple 'ToString' methods